dtmlinh/Linh.Dinh/docs/about.md

 title: About
 ---
 Current MSCAPP Candidate at the University of Chicago Harris School of Public Policy.\
-Let's use technology to make the world a better place.
+Let's use technology to make the world a better place!

 ## Education
+1. Smith College\
-1. Smith College (Bachelor of Arts in Mathematics and Economics, January 2014)\
+Bachelor of Arts in Mathematics and Economics, January 2014)

-2. University of Chicago Harris School of Public Policy (Master of Science in Computational Analysis and Public Policy, Expected June 2021)
+2. University of Chicago Harris School of Public Policy\
+Master of Science in Computational Analysis and Public Policy, Expected June 2021

 ## Experience
 1. Environmental Law & Policy Center (2020-present)\